Gemma Owen wearing Halo

 Hampton

 This elegant helmet is perfect for showing, but it’s also one of the best helmets for hunting.
-It meets multiple safety standards, and ticks a number of boxes in the looks department, too.
+It meets multiple safety standards and looks smart.

 The Hampton comes in a range of colours and is available in a round fit.